Top Model

-Top Model, also called Next Top Model, is a fashion-themed reality television show format produced in many countries throughout the world and seen in over 120 countries producing over 200 seasons, which are referred to as "cycles".
+Top Model, also called Next Top Model, is a fashion-themed reality television show format produced in many countries throughout the world and seen in over 120 countries producing over 200 seasons (referred to as "cycles").
 The show takes the form of a modeling competition whose winners typically receive a contract with a major modeling agency and a cover shoot and fashion photo spread in a fashion magazine.
 The format was created by Tyra Banks for the original series, America's Next Top Model, which first aired in 2003 and was produced by Ken Mok's 10 by 10 Entertainment.

 Format description

 Contestants

-Each cycle of the show consists of 6–40 episodes and begins with 9–35 contestants.
+Each cycle of the show consists of 6–40 episodes and begins with 9–51 contestants.
 In each episode one contestant is eliminated, though in some cases there may be double eliminations, multiple eliminations, or no elimination at all, based on the consensus of the judging panel.
 Makeovers are administered to contestants early in the cycle, usually before the first elimination or after the first or second elimination.